themiscadiz/NFC_Readings_plus_MP3_Shield/README.md

 # NFC_Readings_plus_MP3_Shield
- Technical implementation of NFC Reading with MP3 Shield for Viewer device prototype
+ Technical implementation of NFC Reader with MP3 Shield for Viewer device prototype.
  <!-- Every README should start with an H1 -->
 ## Readme
 <!-- A one sentence description of the project or assignment -->
 This documentation is part of a student group project for Access and Assistive Technology in Historic Sites and Museums in NYU.
-This readme is about a project to tackle Information Overload in museums and historical sites.
+This readme is for a project to tackle Information Overload in museums and historical sites.

 ![TechComponents](https://lh3.googleusercontent.com/EFM9miqGuEJ1OTFOHIwYFoqEBt3Xx3hkn_obwp70h6I-Zx1jVLuQnkH0T_rMP4FOSJVN6-2h-PyPoCX2G1j-2E1pghRyyVgCIByZp6SFeWW9dbTaqwzWAIOkE8dPH6xIwyF2b5hNuTaMPmtphnCOBurn2ML_4MXC3khVFDHXAx1dFrK69tiI3rM1SHm4PXjZ7svMlUfdbOkavEE3vM3FRMpuowAyQQyhvHtS5vzNlZEpDS2QlUvD1k6eV_-zlO34r2vdCY9Q3xtFWtVwlxT_39lmlsUQQ-lLGdaD1qmKwtONFqk-M9gecsnanRTyZjGqq8z_ec-Sentac93Jq5bshbQd73b4Zfd4vONFNJbGkPKk1SC6mcZC-2hc4dnlBXoJXK0k1BioqkR1s6ddQy9LraXtsjUGqySf5HGtzjAC46yhpYinWI0RPfld5msfizbM-BBCPq5t3OcM4VxBbvuv1Yd8en-wVrXpMfpLhPPwQs100phB8OL3Gh7zCC-1OUcsjlsPZxA1DGcwVtjUVB0s_YB_IaZ4ZqT5WAvm5FwIt_QpMj54f-ouMj-PZv9oFQdQTjsOYblJHOuS-1S-UtJEJF5WFSQzisxHaazLW4K0VQcGJpkTaEfcWVaxxz6K1DnRGm2pCV3YBmWzPceBb-HuKHk5xinswL_ItNXR-0n3pne2Li7cQr-bQD95P5MC=w849-h508-no)

 <!-- It is good practice to add an about or summary -->
 ## About

-The code here documented it is for a circuit that triggers audio when the NFC reader identified an specific NFC tag.
-Here is the code implemented, information about libraries, electronic devidces and any other related material.
+The code documented here is for a circuit that triggers audio when the NFC reader identifies an specific NFC tag.
+Here is the code, information about libraries, arduino shields and any other related material.

 Most of the development of this test code was using an example code for PN532 Library **readMifare** code and the example code **PlayATrack** from the CytronEasyMP3 library.